cwood-strib/browser-storage-spy/README.md

 ### Visit

-Visit a series of urls and capture data.
+Visit a series of urls and outputs raw data.
+This command can be slow.

 ```
 node src/index.js visit --json < urls.txt > page_view_data.json